 Getting great value with AMEX points for hotels is a bit different.
 It’s best to transfer your points to their partners (Choice, Hilton, Marriott) or book through The Hotel Collection or Fine Hotels and Resorts (Platinum cardholders only) to receive some extra perks.
 If you are looking for best available rates without extra benefits, it’s better to use Chase points if you have them.

 Check here to learn about the highest welcome offer for AMEX Platinum Card via Cardmatch tool.

 Here are the two most popular American Express cards:

 - American Express Gold Card60,000 Amex Membership Rewards Points after you spend $4,000 in the first 6 months.
+Check our page for special links for higher welcome offers and extra credits!
 This card has a new upgraded welcome offer and some of the highest returns (4x!) for spending at U.S. groceries and restaurants.
 Definitely worth a spot in your wallet.

 Each card has its own specialty, but here are some of those that stand out:

 - The Amex Gold card provides you with cash credits that you can use towards hotel expenses such as for food, spa services and other hotel facilities.
 The Amex Gold also grants you access to travel discounts and amenities as part of The Travel Collection by Travel Leaders Group program.